fabian-braun/Lunette/README.md

 Lunette is an easily configurable and extendible Hammerspoon package that implements all of the Spectacle keybindings.

+## Fork

+Forked from https://github.com/scottwhudson/Lunette and stripped down to the bare minimum I need.
+All credit goes to the original author :)

 ## Default Keybindings

 Lunette comes with a set of default keybindings.
 See installation for more on altering and disabling default keybindings.